CheckerNetwork/index-provider-peer-id/README.md

 ### Getting a Miner's PeerId

-The library provides a function to retrieve a miner's PeerId by querying both the Filecoin smart contract and FilecoinMinerInfo.
-It will automatically try both sources and return the first valid result.
+The library provides a function to retrieve a miner's PeerId by querying both the Filecoin smart contract and Filecoin MinerInfo state.
+It returns the PeerID found in the smart contract, falling back to the PeerID found in MinerInfo state.

 ```js
 import {